Rules of Paragliding

 - If you are ridge soaring, turn away from the ridge and into the wind to avoid the collision.

 - Always thermal in the same direction.
-If there is another pilot circling in the opposite direction, leave the thermal.
+If there is already another pilot circling in the thermal he/she set the direction, so you have to turn in the same way.

 - Never take off, land, or fly around an open-air event, schools, airports, and no-fly zones.